luk707/form-validators/README.md

 // Define a custom error message const customEmailValidator = isEmail("You dun goofed!");
-emailValidator("email@domain.com"); // undefined
+customEmailValidator("email@domain.com"); // undefined
-emailValidator("not an email address"); // You dun goofed!
+customEmailValidator("not an email address"); // You dun goofed!

 // Optionaly pass a function that recieves the email adress to build a custom error message const dynamicCustomEmailValidator = isEmail(
   ({ email }) => `Hmm...
 I don't think '${email}' is valid.` );
-emailValidator("email@domain.com"); // undefined
+dynamicCustomEmailValidator("email@domain.com"); // undefined
-emailValidator("not an email address"); // Hmm...
+dynamicCustomEmailValidator("not an email address"); // Hmm...
 I don't think 'not an email address' is valid.
 ```